RaduTerec/Weather/README.md

    }
 ```

 Next, to have a functioning DB, a new DbContextPool is created with the in-memory DB.
+This DbContextPool uses a singleton DbConnection which is opened from the beginning.

 > Removing the connection options, won't remove all DB traces.
 So, we have to create the same type of DBContext like it was created in the pipeline.